ConnorIllingworth/textnet-docs/src/app/getting-started/page.md

 # Get started with TextRetriever

-Five simple steps and you’ll be parsing docs in no time
+Four simple steps and you’ll be parsing docs in no time

 1. **LOGIN**
-   Click “SIGN IN” and choose a provider.
+   Click LOG IN” and choose a provider.

-2. **CREATE CUSTOMER**
-   Fill out the customer form with your billing email and address.
-Hit “SUBMIT.”

-3. **SET UP BILLING**
-   Enter payment details, pick a plan, and save.
-Subscription starts instantly.
+2. **GO TO BILLING**
+   Choose a Plan that works best for you.
+Or stick with free for now.

-4. **GENERATE API KEY**
+3. **GENERATE API KEY**
-   Go to API Keys and click “GENERATE.”
+   Go to API Keys and click GENERATE NEW KEY.”
 Make note of this, it will never be revealed again.

-5. **MAKE REQUESTS**
+4. **MAKE REQUESTS**
    Add this header to every call:
-   `Authorization: Bearer <YOUR_TOKEN>`
+   `Authorization: Bearer <API_KEY>`
    and you’re live.